Food & Drink

 Sure, you might think you’ve tried the best omakase Singapore has to offer, but Sushi Yujo stands a good chance of becoming your new fave.
 Nestled in the heart of the Central Business District, Sushi Yujo is headed up by Chef Desmond Fong, formerly at Les Amis’ Sushi Jin, so he knows his stuff.

-The snug 13-seater restaurant serves up a lunch set menu from $38 which is tasty and kind on the wallet—a winning combo in our opinion, particularly if it’s your turn to shout.
-Think melt-in-your-mouth salmon don and sashimi.
+The snug 13-seater restaurant serves up a lunch set menu from $48 which is tasty and kind on the wallet, and $68 to $198 for a lunch omakase menu.
 With seafood flown in four times a week from Tokyo’s Toyosu Market, you can expect the freshest of ingredients.

 Kaarla